 When someone asks me if there’s a way to check how knowledgeable their guru is, the only thing I can think to say to them is, did you see improvement?
-Otherwise, the only test I could think of would be to choose some random strange thing and ask the person to instantly metaphorize the truth using that thing or idea.
-If they can do it easily and it makes sense using a shoelace, the sky and the concept of competition, and if they do that quickly and clearly, then that’s a really good sign.
+Otherwise, the only other test I could think of would be to choose some random strange thing and ask the person to instantly metaphorize the truth using that thing or idea.
+If they can do it easily and it makes sense using; a shoelace, the 1950’s and the concept of competition, and if they do that quickly and clearly, then that’s a really good sign.

 If they spout nebulous platitudes that lack clarity, then that’s often camouflage for a genuine searcher who is posing in an effort to use the fake it until one makes it approach.
 Then again, if you’re wise enough, anyone’s a guru, so even with a faker you don’t always lose.